Marines Identified from MV-22B Osprey Incident

+Medium Tiltrotor Squadron 261, Marine Aircraft Group 26, 2d Marine Aircraft Wing stationed on Marine Corps Air Station New River, North Carolina.
+Reynolds, 27, from Leominster, Mass., joined the Marine Corps May 13, 2017.
+Reynolds’ decorations include the National Defense Service Medal, the Global War on Terrorism Service Medal, the Sea Service Deployment Ribbon and multiple certificates and letters of appreciation.

+Gunnery Sgt.
+James W. Speedy served as an administrative specialist with Marine Medium Tiltrotor Squadron 261, Marine Aircraft Group 26, 2d Marine Aircraft Wing stationed on Marine Corps Air Station New River, North Carolina.
+Speedy, 30, from Cambridge, Ohio, joined the Marine Corps June 15, 2009.
+Speedy’s decorations include the Navy and Marine Corps Achievement Medal with two gold stars, the Marine Corps Good Conduct Medal, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Sea Service Deployment Ribbon, the Marine Corps Drill Instructor Ribbon, and multiple certificates and letters of appreciation.

 Cpl.
-Jacob M. Moore served as an MV-22B Osprey crew chief with Marine Medium Tiltrotor Squadron (VMM) 261, Marine Aircraft Group 26, 2d Marine Aircraft Wing stationed on Marine Corps Air Station New River, North Carolina.
+Jacob M. Moore served as an MV-22B Osprey crew chief with Marine Medium Tiltrotor Squadron 261, Marine Aircraft Group 26, 2d Marine Aircraft Wing stationed on Marine Corps Air Station New River, North Carolina.
 Moore, 24, from Catlettsburg, Kentucky, joined the Marine Corps August 20, 2018.
 Moore’s decorations include the Marine Corps Good Conduct Medal, the National Defense Service Medal, and the Global War on Terrorism Service Medal.

-(U.S. Marine Corps photo by Capt.
-Katrina Herrera/Released)
+Numerous NATO Allies and partner nations offered an outpouring of operational support during and following the incident.
+Specifically, the Royal Norwegian Air Force, Hoved Redning Ssentralen – a civil emergency rescue and response organization, Royal Norwegian Navy, Norwegian Joint Headquarters, Norway’s 330 Squadron, and various civil authorities.
+In addition to Norway, offers of support were provided by Italian, The Netherlands, and United Kingdom military forces.
+We are grateful for their efforts and professional commitment to long and enduring relationships.

+All media queries may be directed to II Marine Expeditionary Force Organizational Mailbox at iimefcommstrat@usmc.mil

 |Date Taken: